NCEAS/metacat/helm/README.md

 ### Secrets

-Secret parameters (such as login credentials, certificates etc.) should be installed as kubernetes Secrets in the cluster.
+Secret parameters (such as login credentials, auth tokens, private keys etc.) should be installed as kubernetes Secrets in the cluster.
 The file [admin/secrets.yaml](./admin/secrets.yaml) provides a template that you can complete and apply using `kubectl` - see file comments for details.
 Please remember to NEVER ADD SECRETS TO GITHUB!